still-forest/railway-grafana-alloy/README.md

 ### 🧪 How to Use

+Make sure your targets are reachable from within Railway’s network.
+Then:

 - Send metrics via Prometheus to `http://<your-app>.railway.app:9091/metrics`
 - Send logs in [Loki Push API](https://grafana.com/docs/loki/latest/api/#post-lokiapiv1push) format to `http://<your-app>.railway.app:3100/loki/api/v1/push`